You are currently viewing Is Sewing Beautiful Pieces a Lost Art?

 Taking Up the Art of Sewing Again

 When we immigrated to the United States, I had to leave the sewing machine behind.
 The voltage and frequency of the European and American electricity differ.
-This meant I would have had to find a converter.
-Thus, it seemed easier to buy a new sewing machine in Alaska.
+It seemed easier to buy a new sewing machine in Alaska.
 Learn more on the history of the sewing machine.

-While in the beginning of the Millennium, I made a lot of vintage inspired dresses and ethnic inspired clothing (see next photos for examples) as well as Halloween costumes, I mainly used it for alterations since I started blogging.
+While in the beginning of the Millennium, I made a vintage dresses and ethnic inspired clothing (e.g., next photos) as well as Halloween costumes.
+For more complex projects I read the instructions in the Ultimate Illustrated Guide to Sewing Clothes.
+I mainly used it for alterations since I started blogging.

 Nicole of High Latitude style in a 40s inspired home-made shirt dress

-Black 40s inspired shirt dress, tall Valentino boots, Gucci bag, Hermes collier de chien beltand Oscar de la Renta silk scarf (all own)
+Black 1940s inspired shirt dress, tall Valentino boots, Gucci bag, Hermes collier de chien belt, and Oscar de la Renta silk scarf.

 fashion blogger at the Fairbanks potato festival

-Self-made turquoise 40s inspired dress with abstract floral print, Hermes collier de chien bangle, statement peridot, amethyst, and citrine necklace with matching earring and bracelet, and Valentino studs (all own)
+Self-made turquoise 40s inspired dress with abstract floral print, Hermes collier de chien bangle, peridot, amethyst, and citrine necklace with matching earring and bracelet, and Valentino studs .

 Alaskan Native inspired self-sewn anorak called Kuspuk

-Wearing my self-sewn green velvet kuspak with hat, Blodo faux fur lined boots, shearling mittens with bead embroidery.
+Wearing my self-sewn green velvet kuspuk with hat, Blodo faux fur lined boots, shearling mittens with bead embroidery.
 I used an old kuspuk as pattern.

 stylist in a slef-sewn peplum abstract floral print dress cut from an old 30s pattern